LukeOzsanlav/Islay_LeadGeese/README.md

 ## Code description
-- `1- Add field codes to lead data.R`: Combine the the faecal lead measurments with the sampling locations
+- `1- Add field codes to lead data.R`: Combine the the faecal lead measurements with the sampling locations

-- `2- Calculate shooting intensity for sampling locations.R`: Calcualte the cumulaitve number of lead shots fired in a 1km buffer around the sampling location
+- `2- Calculate shooting intensity for sampling locations.R`: Calculate the cumulative number of lead shots fired in a 1km buffer around the sampling location

-- `3- Model variation in Pb.R`: Use a linear mixed model to explain varion in faecal lead of Barnacle geese *Branta leucopsis* and Greenalnd White-frotned Geese *Anser albifrons flavirostris* on Islay
+- `3- Model variation in Pb.R`: Use a linear mixed model to explain varion in faecal lead of Barnacle geese *Branta leucopsis* and Greenland White-frotned Geese *Anser albifrons flavirostris* on Islay

-- `4- Simulate retention times.R`: Adjust the prevelance of lead ingestion for retention times which are shorter than the entire wintering period.
-Accounts for error in retention time using by drawing 1000 random retention times from a poisson distribution
+- `4- Simulate retention times.R`: Assess the winter long exposure of geese to lead shot ingestion by accounting for variability in shot retention time in the gizzard.

+- `5- Simulate Pb Al soil ratios.R`: Validate interpretation of faecal sample analysis by determining variation of Al:Pb in soil samples from suitable sites across Scotland.

+- `6- Plots of shooting intensity over time.R`: Create figures 1 & 3 in the manuscript.

-- `6- Simulate duplicate sampling.R`: Run a simulation to determine the number of duplicate samples collected during our faecal sampling protocol
+- `Additonal- Simulate duplicate sampling.R`: Run a simulation to determine the number of duplicate samples collected during our faecal sampling protocol

 ## Data description
-- `Data/Field centroids.csv`: Centroid of each agriculatural field on Islay
+- `Data/Field centroids.csv`: Centroid of each agricultural field on Islay

 - `Data/GBG sampling locations.csv`: The field code for each Barnacle Goose faecal sample